PowerDNS/pdns/pdns/recursordist/docs/performance.rst

       optional int64 intVal = 5;
       optional string stringVal = 6;
       optional bytes bytesVal = 7;
+      optional string custom = 8;
     }
     repeated Event trace = 23;

 Event traces can be enabled by either setting :ref:`setting-event-trace-enabled` or by using the :doc:`rec_control <manpages/rec_control.1>` subcommand ``set-event-trace-enabled``.

-An example of a trace (timestamps are relative in nanoseconds):
+An example of a trace (timestamps are relative in nanoseconds) as shown  in the logfile:

 .. code-block:: C